-At the same time, Facebook’s stock price doesn’t really reflect this growth potential.
+At the same time, some analysts believe Facebook’s stock price doesn’t really reflect this growth potential.
 The shares carry a P/E ratio of just 28, which is incredibly low in the tech sector.
 Apple stock, by contrast, has a P/E ratio of over 33, and Amazon stock has a P/E ratio of over 74.
-Based on this, it’s easy to make the case that Facebook stock is undervalued right now.

 At some point in the last decade, Facebook changed from being just another social network – like Twitter or Medium – into being a key part of global infrastructure.
 For a majority of the 3 billion people who use this platform, Facebook is their primary source of media and their main connection to the internet.
 In fact, in many countries in Southeast Asia, Facebook essentially is the internet.

-That makes Facebook both indispensable and incredibly valuable.
+That makes Facebook both indispensable and incredibly valuable to many people.
 Even users who complain about Facebook’s privacy issues or lament the company’s size refuse to leave the social network.

 At the same time, advertisers absolutely love the data that Facebook provides and the prices for which it can target ads to highly specific audiences.
 The company grew its advertising revenue by 12% last year, even in the midst of a global pullback in advertising spending.
 As Facebook rolls out its tighter integration of Instagram and WhatsApp, expect the platform to cut costs and become even more efficient at connecting users and advertisers.

 Headwinds Can Be Overcome

 Facebook hasn’t breached the $1 trillion market cap mark yet in large part because of a few significant headwinds the company is facing.